-This week we are continuing our two part series on the all-too-common mistakes that happen when recruitment professionals are caught between increasing strain on limited budget and rising enrollment demands.
+This week we are continuing our two-part series on the all-too-common mistakes that happen when recruitment professionals are caught between increasing strain on limited budgets and rising enrollment demands.
 Didn't get the chance to read part one?
 You can do so here.

-Alright, that's enough, huh?
-Let's get into it -- Part 2 of Desperate Recruitment Mistakes...
+Let's get into it — Part 2 of recruitment mistakes of the desperate...

-(Remember you can find Mistakes 1 through 3 in Part 1 of this blog set)
+(Reminder: you can find Mistakes #1 through 3 in Part 1 of this blog series.)

 4. Put Inexperience in Charge